 Smith plays Dr. Bennet Omalu, a Nigerian pathologist with more degrees than there are days of the week.
 While performing his autopsies, he talks to the dead to get to know them and their story.
-Danny (Mike O’Malley – television’s Glee, television’s Yes, Dear) is more budget driven than is Omalu.
+Danny (Mike O’Malley – television’s Glee, television’s Yes, Dear) is more budget-driven than Omalu.
 When Mike lands on his table, he has no idea who he is, and despite Danny’s plea to wrap everything up quickly, Omalu promises to give this body the same due diligence he provides all of the others.
-Through the autopsy, we learn that everything looks all right.
-But Omalu wants to do more tests with the brain because people don’t change like Mike changes without explanation.
+Through the autopsy, it appears that everything is in order.
+However, Omalu wants to conduct more tests on the brain because people don’t change like Mike does without explanation.
 Danny says that he’ll have to pay for that with his own money.
 And through these tests, it goes without saying that we learn that he suffered from repeated concussions throughout his career.

-Omalu is met with as much praise for his finding as he is with resistance.
-On the positive side of things, he had come up with a successful reason why some of these people were dying in their 50’s when all these other tests proved to show them perfectly healthy.
-On the other side of things, he was taking on the NFL, one of the most influential companies in the United States.
-Who did this doctor who wasn’t even an American citizen think he was threatening to put a black eye on America’s most popular sport?
-Many more powerful people with much more money were willing to take on Omalu, and if he wasn’t ready to say that he made up his report, he was essentially admitting to fraud and ruining his career.
+Omalu is met with as much praise for his findings as he is with resistance.
+On the positive side of things, he had come up with a successful reason why some of these people were dying in their 50s when all these other tests proved them to be perfectly healthy.
+On the other hand, he was taking on the NFL, one of the most influential organizations in the United States.
+Who did this doctor, who wasn’t even an American citizen, think he was threatening to put a black eye on America’s most popular sport?
+Many more powerful individuals with significantly more money were willing to take on Omalu.
+If he wasn’t ready to admit that he had fabricated his report, he was essentially admitting to fraud and potentially ruining his career.
 To say his feelings about America were mixed would be an understatement.
-Nonetheless, Omalu was a man committed to his beliefs, so we know we were for a battle.
+Nonetheless, Omalu was a man committed to his beliefs, so we knew we were in for a battle.

-In his first directorial efforts, Peter Landesman (Felt) does some things well (casting, developing characters, telling a story with a clear beginning, middle, and end), and others not so well.
-Much like Joy, Carol, Steve Jobs, and The Danish Girl), Concussion isn’t able to really connect with the audience that movies like Room, Brooklyn, Straight Outta Compton, and Spotlight achieved.
-Thus I think this movie ultimately fails more than it succeeds.
-I also felt like we got saddled with many characters that were difficult to distinguish between late in the film.
+In his first directorial efforts, Peter Landesman (Felt) excels in some areas (casting, character development, and telling a story with a clear beginning, middle, and end) and struggles in others.
+Much like Joy, Carol, Steve Jobs, and The Danish Girl, Concussion struggles to truly connect with the audience, unlike movies like Room, Brooklyn, Straight Outta Compton, and Spotlight.
+Thus, this movie ultimately fails more than it succeeds.
+We were saddled with many characters that were difficult to distinguish from one another late in the film.
 As a result, it became much more of a litigation movie than I expected it to be, and that was a bit of a bummer.

-I mentioned The Big Short as easy to inform or entertain but not the easiest.
+I mentioned The Big Short as easy to inform or entertain, but not the easiest.
 Concussion doesn’t do that.
-I get that because of the subject matter, but the first half is better than the second.
+I understand that, given the subject matter, but the first half is better than the second.
 Concussion is a movie that we should see because of its relevance in our world.
 Too many people are suffering because of repeated traumatic brain injuries.
 We need to make it safer.
-I love the sport, but I think the NFL and other leagues are doing that by having players go through concussion protocol testing.
+I love the sport, but the NFL and other leagues are addressing this issue by having players undergo concussion protocol testing.

-See this movie, but maybe not in the theater.
 Will Smith will receive his third Best Actor Academy nomination, but, unfortunately for him, he’s got nothing on Leonardo DiCaprio (The Revenant) or Eddie Redmayne (The Danish Girl).
-He, Michael Fassbender (Steve Jobs), and a third actor yet to be named will likely make up my top five.
+He, Michael Fassbender (Steve Jobs), and a third actor yet to be named likely make up my top five.

-Plot 9/10 (definitely a story that needed to be told…however, its scope could have been broader and its story more emotional)
+Plot 9/10 – This was a story that needed to be told; however, its scope could have been broader and its narrative more emotionally engaging.

-Character Development 9/10 (one of Landesman’s strong suits here…each of his characters have grown tremendously from the start of the film through its end)
+Character Development 9/10 – One of Landesman’s strong suits here…each of his characters has grown tremendously from the start of the film through its end.

 Acting 10/10 (Quite honestly, I’m not sure Will Smith has been better…this is saying something…you forget it’s him at times, and it’s not just because of his accent)

-Screenplay 8/10 (again…good, but I feel like other parts dealing with traumatic brain injury could have been hit on a bit more)
+Screenplay 8/10 – Again…good, but other parts dealing with traumatic brain injury could have been hit on a bit more.

 Cinematography 8/10